1. Campus collection of learning outcomes assessment information

 I don’t know how to do program level assessment.
 Where can I find assistance?

 This website has many resources.
 In addition, several workshops will take place in the Fall and Spring.
 Your C-LOA representative can also be helpful.

-What is an example of a LO and how it would be assessed?
-How many LOs do programs typically have?
+What is an example of a Learning Outcome and how it would be assessed?
+How many Learning Outcomes do programs typically have?

 This website has examples.
 Typically a program would have between 5 and 7 learning outcomes.
 These can be assessed using direct assessment of student work (i.e. a final paper, a capstone class) and by using indirect assessment (i.e. surveys, focus group).

 4. Assessment should be meaningful and useful